-The closed, plain volume accomodating the program within extends beyond the protective walls of the premises by way of a bold, confident portico, permitting the building to participate actively in the urban scene.
-The bank also dealswith the ambiguity of the urban surroundings by presenting two different facades: on one side, the monumental portico resolving the long-range view from the square; and on the other, a smaller- scale door, crowned by a coat-of-arms, which by looking onto Andalusia Avenue resolves the building’s encounter with the city from its most immediate access.
+The closed, plain volume accommodating the program within extends beyond the protective walls of the premises by way of a bold, confident portico, letting the building participate actively in the urban scene.
+The bank also deals with the ambiguity of the urban surroundings by presenting two different facades: on one side, the monumental portico resolving the long-range view from the square; and on the other, a smaller- scale door, crowned by a coat-of-arms, which by looking onto Andalusia Avenue resolves the building’s encounter with the city from its most immediate access.

-The fortress character of the building is also reflected in the typology of its openings, which are modulated according to the horizontal rows of the stonework and are freely placed, addressing, fundamentally, the needs of the interior spaces.
-The result is variety, bordering on the picturesque on the portico facade and more regular on the Hermanos Pinzón Street facade, where one sees the continuous windows of the archives and the security gallery.
+The fortress character of the building is also reflected in the openings, which are modulated according to the horizontal rows of the stonework and are freely placed to address the needs of the interior spaces, so sometimes they are simple and others two-story windows, always combined with railings, which mark the final image of the openings.
+The result is variety, more regular on one of its facades and bordering on the picturesque on the portico facade...[+][+]

-Emilio Tuñón, Andrea Casiraghi, Nieves La Roche, Juan José Echevarría y Alvaro Soto; Francisco González Peiró (aparejador technical architect).
+Emilio Tuñón, Andrea Casiraghi, Nieves La Roche, Juan José Echevarría, Álvaro Soto (arquitectos architects); Francisco González Peiró (aparejador quantity surveyor)